MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/partitions-in-wpa.md

 > [!Important]
 > Plan your partitions carefully before you start to create them.
 Note the fact that an organization can have a maximum of five partitions.
 (The Global partition does _not_ count toward this total.)

 1. Open the Workplace Analytics **Home** page.
-If prompted, enter your Microsoft credentials.
+If prompted, sign in with your work account.
 2. Open the **Settings** page and select **Access control**.
 3. In the **Partition-based access control** area, select **New partition**: